dappnode/DAppNodeDocs/docs/smooth/technical-summary.md

 Rewards are only shared among subscribed participants in the pool.
 Hereunder it's explained the different ways in which a validator can join or leave the pool.
 Joining can be done with manual or automatatic subscription.
 And leaving can be done by unsubscribing to the pool or by being banned from it.

 **Subscribing** to the pool:
-* `ManualSubscription`: If any validator sends a `MevBlock` or `VanilaBlock` reward to the smoothing pool contract `POOL_CONTRACT_ADDRESS` it is considered automatically subscribed into the pool, and will start accruing rewards from that moment.
+* `AutomaticSubscription`: If any validator sends a `MevBlock` or `VanilaBlock` reward to the smoothing pool contract `POOL_CONTRACT_ADDRESS` it is considered automatically subscribed into the pool, and will start accruing rewards from that moment.
 This type of subscription doesn't require any collateral or lock up of funds, since by successfully proposing a block with the correct fee recipient, we consider that this validator has enough skin in the game.
 However, since block proposals are a rare event, it can take weeks or even months for a validator to get automatically subscribed.
 This is not ideal because it won't be leveraging the benefits of the smoothing pool during this time.
-* `AutoSubscription`: On the other hand, a validator can start earning rewards from the very beginning if it adds `COLLATERAL_GWEI` amount as collateral.
+* `ManualSubscription`: On the other hand, a validator can start earning rewards from the very beginning if it adds `COLLATERAL_GWEI` amount as collateral.
 This collateral can be deposited by calling the register function in the oracle smart contract.
 This type of subscription allows the validator to start earning rewards without having to wait weeks or months until a proposal is detected.
 A subscription is only considered valid if:
   * `collateral>=COLLATERAL_GWEI`
   * The `validatorIndex` included is the transaction
   * The account that sent the transaction matches the `validatorIndex` withdrawal credentials.

 Note that the collateral that a validator deposits via its withdrawal address is added to the validator `PendingRewards`.
 This means that it is returned after the first valid block proposal.
 In other words, the pool doesnt get the collateral, it just blocks it until the validator proposes a block.
 See `PendingRewards`, `AccumulatedRewards` down below.
 Note also that if by mistake a validator deposits the colateral twice, the second one is also returned.